-After adjusting the collision frequency, several observed spectra fit well with the modeled spectra in the frequency range \pm 10-30 Hz, but often not in the most inner part of the spectrum, in the frequency range \pm 10 Hz.
+After adjusting the collision frequency, several observed spectra fit well with the modeled spectra in the frequency range $\pm 10-30$ Hz, though this was often not the case in the most inner part of the spectrum in the frequency range ± 10 Hz.
 This range is where we would expect a dust component to influence the spectrum (Cho et al., 1998).
-We include a dust component in the modeled spectrum, with charged dust number densities shown in Figure 4 based on model assumptions outlined above to examine whether this will lead to a better fit in the frequency range \pm 10 Hz.
-Due to the increased electron density seen during the observation, we ran model calculations with several different variations of this number density.
-In this way, we could investigate whether a much larger amount of charged dust is required to fit the observed spectra or a smaller one.
-Figure 9 on the left shows an example spectrum where including a dust component leads to a better agreement with the observation.
+We include a dust component in the modeled spectrum, with charged dust number densities shown in Fig. 4 based on model assumptions outlined above, to examine whether this will lead to a better fit in the frequency range ± 10 Hz.
+Due to the increased electron density seen during the observations, we ran model calculations with several different variations of this number density.
+In this way, we could investigate whether a much larger amount or a smaller amount of charged dust is required to fit the observed spectra.
+Figure 9 shows, on the left, an example spectrum where including a dust component leads to a better agreement with the observations.
 The charged dust number densities used to calculate the spectrum are shown on the right.

 When including a charged dust component in the model, we assume that charge neutrality is kept.
-In practice, this means that, since we assume the dust is negatively charged, we increase the ion population in the model to be equal to the sum of the number of charged dust components and the total electron density measured by the radar (derived by GUISDAP).
-We also assume a dust mass density of $2 g/cm^{-3}$ (same as the WACCM-CARMA model).
+In practice, this means that, since we assume the dust is negatively charged, we increase the ion population in the model to be equal to the sum of the number of charged dust components and the total electron density measured by the radar (derived by GUIS-DAP).
+We also assume a dust mass density of 2 g cm^{-3} (same as the WACCM-CARMA model).
 The ion mass is kept at 31 amu, which should be the mean ion mass above 80 km.
-Below 80 km the mean mass is assumed to vary for both negative and positive ions.
+Below 80 km, the mean mass is assumed to vary for both negative and positive ions.